 University of Massachusetts, Amherst, B.A., magna cum laude

-Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Employment Law—Management; Labor Law—Management; and Litigation—Labor and Employment; and was named the Best Lawyers® 2021 Litigation - Labor and Employment “Lawyer of the Year” in Providence, RI.
-Andrew was previously named the Best Lawyers® 2015 and 2020 Labor Law—Management in 2020.
-Andrew has been listed in Best Lawyers since 2007, and was also the 2015 Providence “Lawyer of the Year” in Labor Law—Management.
+Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Employment Law—Management; Labor Law—Management; and Litigation—Labor and Employment.
+He was named the Best Lawyers® 2021 Litigation - Labor and Employment “Lawyer of the Year” in Providence, RI.
+Andrew was previously named the Best Lawyers® 2015 and 2020 Labor Law—Management “Lawyer of the Year” in Providence.
+Andrew has been listed in Best Lawyers since 2007.

 Andrew has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2021 for Labor & Employment (Rhode Island).
 He has been recognized by Chambers USA in previous years.